 Edinboro is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,515 people and two constituent neighborhoods, Edinboro is the 211th largest community in Pennsylvania.

-Edinboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Edinboro is a decidedly white-collar borough, with fully 88.66% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Edinboro is a borough of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Edinboro who work in sales jobs (12.41%), teaching (12.08%), and food service (11.43%).
+There are especially a lot of people living in Edinboro who work in teaching (12.53%), food service (10.77%), and office and administrative support (9.07%).

-The per capita income in Edinboro in 2010 was $17,467, which is low income relative to Pennsylvania and the nation.
-This equates to an annual income of $69,868 for a family of four.
+The per capita income in Edinboro in 2018 was $21,684, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
+This equates to an annual income of $86,736 for a family of four.
 However, Edinboro contains both very wealthy and poor people as well.

 The people who call Edinboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Edinboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Edinboro include Irish, English, Italian, and Polish.
+Important ancestries of people in Edinboro include German, English, Italian, Irish, and Polish.

 The most common language spoken in Edinboro is English.
 Other important languages spoken here include Spanish and African languages.